AdaptiveSCA/Revisit_Computation_Analysis/README.md

 ## New Results (Updating)

-1. Different attacks against internal encodings from degree-1 to degree-7 are illustrated as follows.
+1. Different attacks against internal encodings with ***degree 1 to 7*** are illustrated as follows.
 Each attack case is executed over 1,000 times on randomly generated encodings.

 | Attack/Degree   | 1    | 2    | 3    | 4    | 5    | 6    |7    |
 | :----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: |